achou11/earthstar-workshops/README.md

 # Earthstar Workshops

-Apps and examples derived from earthstar workshops
+Apps and examples derived from Earthstar workshops

-- 2022-09-30: [Vanilla Chat](./01-vanilla-chat/) - _a basic chat application with ephemerality_
+- 2022-09-30: [Vanilla Chat](./01-vanilla-chat/) - _a basic chat application that doesn't do much_

+- 2022-10-21: [Vanilla Chat (continued)](./02-vanilla-chat-continued/) - _continuation of workshop 1 where we added actual chat features_